 Sometimes, it might seem easier to simply throw waste straight into the toilet.
 However, every time you use the flush to get rid of your rubbish, you are also wasting around 5 litres of water.
 You could try putting a bin right next to your toilet to make things more convenient.

 Water before 8am or after 6pm and avoid watering on windy days.

-Only water when your lawn is thirsty.
+Only water when your lawn is dry.
 Over watering promotes shallow root growth making your lawn less hardy.
 (To determine if your lawn needs to be watered, simply walk across the grass.
-If you leave footprints, it's time to water).
+If you leave footprints, it is time to water it).

 Install moisture sensors in each irrigation zone (sunny, shady, etc.) to better determine irrigation needs.

 Install a drip irrigation system for watering gardens, trees and shrubs.
 Drip irrigation provides a slow, steady trickle of water to plants at their roots through a network of hidden pipes and hoses.
-The systems are regulated by a controller that can be adjusted for different levels of watering according to the needs of the plants.
-Drip irrigation systems reduce over watering, inefficient watering, weed growth, and the time and labor involved in hand watering.
+You can adjust a controller that regulates the systems as to how much water goes to the plants to meet their needs.
+Drip irrigation systems reduce over watering, inefficient watering, weed growth, and the time and the work involved in hand watering.

 Maintain a lawn height of 2 1/2 to 3 inches to help protect the roots from heat stress and reduce the loss of moisture to evaporation.

 Avoid planting turf in areas that are difficult to irrigate properly such as steep inclines and isolated strips along sidewalks and driveways.